kashif-mehmood-engr/kashif-mehmood-engr.github.io/README.md

-# KASHIF MEHMOOD — Portfolio
+# Kashif Mehmood — Portfolio (Rich Theme)

-A multi-page personal portfolio for GitHub Pages.

-## Quick start

-1. Create a new public repository on GitHub named `kashifmehmood.github.io` (or any repo; see Pages step).
+Multi‑page portfolio with colorful gradients, dark mode, detailed Experience, and Projects with Read More.

+## Deploy (GitHub Pages)
+1. Create repo `kashif-mehmood-engr.github.io` (public).
-2. Upload the contents of this folder to the root of that repo.
+2. Upload all files to the repo root.
-3. In **Settings → Pages**, set:
-   - **Source**: Deploy from a branch
+3. Settings → Pages → Deploy from a branch → `main` / root.
-   - **Branch**: `main` (root)
-4. Wait for the Pages build to finish, then open your site.

-## Customize
+## Notes

-- Update your GitHub profile link in `contact.html` and the navbar footer.
-- Replace the placeholder GitHub URL in `python file` with your actual handle.
-- Add a profile photo to `assets/img/` and reference it on `index.html` if you like.
-- Tailwind is loaded via CDN; no build step required.
+- Tailwind via CDN (no build step).

-## Local preview

-Simply open `index.html` in your browser.
+- Content lives in the HTML pages; assets in `assets/`.